gnames/gnmatcher/README.md

 ## Introduction

-This project is a component of a scientific names verification (reconciliation/resolution) service [gnames].
-The purpose of verification is to compare a slice strings to a comprehensive set of scientific names collected from many external biodiversity sources.
 The `gnmatcher` project receives a slice of strings and returns back 0 or more canonical forms of known names for each string.
+If it is not required to know which biodiversity repositories include the scientific names, the project can be used as a stand-alone [RESTful service][OpenAPI specification].
+If such information is important, the project is used as a component of a scientific names verification (reconciliation/resolution) service [gnames].

 The project aims to do such verification as fast and accurate as possible.
 Quite often, humans or character-recognition software (OCR) introduce